nikolajRoager/PracticalProgramming_exercises/homework/08-ode/readme.md

 PART B
 --------
+Output: Again, the only output are the images pendulum.png  sin.png showing my ODE results.
+They are identical to what I got in A, though the underlying method for calculating them is slightly differently

 In part B I store all the points each step (actually, I did that in A as well) and I check the error on a per-point basis (Actually that was the way I originally made it) I recreate the same plots to demonstrate that this works as well

 PART C
 ------
+Output: Again, the only output is an image showing the path the planets take.
+I did not see any reason to output any text files.

 In part C I reproduce the stable gravitational system, do note I use 2D vectors, rather than 3D, as it all happens in a plane.
 I use the conditions in the paper and get the same infinity-symbol loop as they got.